weronikazak/weronikazak.github.io/blog/_posts/Cryptocurrency/2021-08-20-BTC Collapse.md

 There is a reason why Bitcoin is often referred to as digital gold.

-This is because, like gold, Bitcoin has a maximum supply, and while gold has utility in electronics and medicine, Bitcoin has utility as a network, that allows you to safely transfer and store value without a middleman.
+This is because like gold, Bitcoin has a maximum supply, and while gold has utility in electronics and medicine, Bitcoin has utility as a network, that allows you to safely transfer and store value without a middleman.

 This combination of scarcity and utility is what gives gold and Bitcoin their incredible value.